 In smaller-scale negotiation situations that are happening on a day-to-day basis in every business around the world, the importance of the team is the same.
 There are no heroes.
 There are no superstars.
 There may be drivers and “hammers,” but if they aren’t on the same page as the team, they will not achieve the outcome they are looking for.

-To hear Gary’s stories about the sieges at Waco and in Montana, subscribe and listen to Negotiations Ninja podcast and find us on LinkedIn.
+To hear Gary’s stories about the sieges at Waco and in Montana, listen to episode #118 of the Negotiations Ninja podcast.